 I thought, okay, I get it.
 This is going to be a very funny story about an intelligent, scarily articulate and Dawson Creek-observant kid who has the most impressive dad in the world.
 He was a Green Beret, had multiple degrees from the best schools, spoke several languages and was probably a CIA operative.
 Okay.
 That is not what this story is about and it is not all laugh out loud funny.
 Sure, there is always a hint of amusement hovering above the pages, but it is more humor borne of desperation (like I better laugh or I’ll cry) than anything else.

 This memoir delves into some gritty territory–all told with humor, and excellent drawings which add a layer of depth to the story.
-There is prescription drug abuse, stripping in Japan (read the book), an exploratory lesbian fling, lots of familial dysfunction and even a funny take on redemption through Our Lord and Savior, Jesus Christ (no really, it’s funny.
-I’m visualizing the cartoon right now and I’m smiling.)
+There is prescription drug abuse, stripping in Japan (read the book), an exploratory lesbian fling, lots of familial dysfunction and even a funny take on redemption through Christianity.

 After completing the book, I marveled at how effective a graphic novel was to express this story, and I also wondered who Ben (her hot and cold boyfriend) was – is he, or isn’t he a famous film director we all know (and maybe love?).

 The father, really the main character of the story is over-the-top.
 His drawings and characterization practically beg to come to life on the big screen.
 I see this movie with the same tone as Little Miss Sunshine or Juno, a kooky bittersweet tale of family dysfunction and the importance of remaining true to one’s self.
 Because really, by the end of this book, the story is less about the daughter-father relationship and more about the daughter defining herself in and out of context with her family.